khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 # syllabus
-This syllabus was designed to help develop our personal and/or professional/institutional digital indentities with which we can engage with information on the Web more efficiently in our residence modes.
+This syllabus was designed to help develop our personal and/or professional/institutional digital identities with which we can engage with information on the Web more efficiently in our residence modes.

 ## TOC